-The manager shall be the chief administrator of the city.
-He shall be responsible to the council for administering all municipal affairs placed in his charge by them, and shall have the following powers and duties:
+(a) The manager shall be the chief administrator of the city.
+He-The manager shall be responsible to the council for administering all municipal affairs placed in his-the manager's charge by them, the council, and shall have the following powers and duties:

-(9) If (i) the Local Government Commission is exercising its authority under Article 10 of Chapter 159 of the General Statutes with respect to the city, (ii) the city has received a unit letter from the Commission due to a deficiency in complying with Chapter 159 of the General Statutes, (iii) the city has an internal control material weakness or significant deficiency in the most recently completed financial audit, or (iv) the city is included on the most recently published Unit Assistance List issued by the Department of State Treasurer, then the manager shall receive a minimum of six clock hours of education when an event listed in (i) through (iv) occurs or within six months of it occurring.
-The education shall incorporate fiscal management and the requirements of Chapter 159 of the General Statutes.
-The education may be provided by the Local Government Commission, the School of Government at the University of North Carolina, the North Carolina Community College System, the North Carolina League of Municipalities, the North Carolina Association of County Commissioners, or other qualified sources at the choice of the governing board and upon the prior approval of the Commission.
+- (9) The manager shall receive a minimum of six clock hours of education upon the occurrence, or within six months of the occurrence, of any of the following: - a.
+The Local Government Commission is exercising its authority under Article 10 of Chapter 159 of the General Statutes with respect to the city. - b.
+The city has received a unit letter from the Local Government Commission due to a deficiency in complying with Chapter 159 of the General Statutes. - c.
+The city has an internal control material weakness or significant deficiency in the most recently completed financial audit. - d.
+The city is included on the most recently published Unit Assistance List issued by the Department of State Treasurer.

+(b) The education shall incorporate fiscal management and the requirements of Chapter 159 of the General Statutes.
+The education may be provided by the Local Government Commission, the School of Government at the University of North Carolina, the North Carolina Community College System, the North Carolina League of Municipalities, the North Carolina Association of County Commissioners, or other qualified sources at the choice of the governing board and upon the prior approval of the Local Government Commission.
 The clerk to the governing board shall maintain a record verifying receipt of the education by the manager and shall provide this information, upon request, to the Secretary of the Local Government Commission."

-SECTION 6.(a) Chapter 160A of the General Statutes is amended by adding a new Article to read:
+SECTION 6.
+Chapter 160A of the General Statutes is amended by adding a new Article to read:

-"Article 31.
+"Article 32.